-A personal injury attorney in your state can advise you on whether you have a valid wrongful death claim and can help you pursue that claim to the best possible outcome.
+As your personal injury attorney, Creed and Creed can help you pursue your wrongful death claim to the best possible outcome.

 The deceased’s surviving relatives, dependents, or beneficiaries may bring suit against those claimed to have been responsible, seeking monetary damages to compensate for the losses.
 Each state has its own statute covering the viability of claims for wrongful death, and not every state follows the same guidelines, principles, or rules.
 At Creed and Creed, we can advise you on whether you have a valid wrongful death claim and can help you pursue that claim to the best possible outcome.

 Laws on Wrongful Death Resulting from Personal Injuries Vary from State to State.
 Some states have “true” wrongful death acts in which the next of kin are entitled to bring a cause of action in their own names as a result of damages sustained following the decedent’s death.
 Other states have acts that are more properly called “survival acts,” which preserve the rights that vested in the decedent at the moment of death, expand those rights to include the right of the survivors to bring a claim based on the decedent’s rights, and include claims for damages resulting from the actual death itself.